R-P-C; one two three; find out what it means to trainees: insurance expertise, a disputes focus and “a culture that’s a major selling point.”

 Both vacation scheme and direct training contract applications start off with the same online form.
 One of the questions asks for evidence of an applicant's research on RPC.
 According to Davey, “this is where candidates really have the opportunity to show their understanding of RPC and demonstrate the level of research they've done about the firm, rather than talking about why they'd be a good fit.
 That's not what we're looking for here.
 It's very important to us that candidates are motivated towards a career with RPC, not just law in general.”

-RPC received 650 direct applications for training contracts in 2018.
+RPC received 700 direct applications for Bristol and London training contracts in 2019.
 Generally the firm selects around 250 applicants to complete an online verbal reasoning test and screens its applications once more after that.
 We're told the recruitment team pays particular attention to a candidate's answer to the form's commercial question.
 “Their answer should be logical, persuasive and concise, and ideally look at the wider implications of the issue,” Davey says.
 Around 30 make it to one of the firm's assessment days.